ohmyzsh/ohmyzsh/README.md

 <p align="center"><img src="https://ohmyzsh.s3.amazonaws.com/omz-ansi-github.png" alt="Oh My Zsh"></p>

-Oh My Zsh is an open source, community-driven framework for managing your [zsh](https://www.zsh.org/) configuration.
+Oh My Zsh is an open-source, community-driven framework for managing your [zsh](https://www.zsh.org/) configuration.

 Sounds boring.
 Let's try again.

 **Oh My Zsh will not make you a 10x developer...but you may feel like one.**

 Once installed, your terminal shell will become the talk of the town _or your money back!_ With each keystroke in your command prompt, you'll take advantage of the hundreds of powerful plugins and beautiful themes.
-Strangers will come up to you in cafés and ask you, _"that is amazing! are you some sort of genius?"_
+Strangers will come up to you in cafés and ask you, _" that is amazing! are you some sort of genius?"_

 Finally, you'll begin to get the sort of attention that you have always felt you deserved. ...or maybe you'll use the time that you're saving to start flossing more often. 😬